-This report describes the fourth, routine HTA site visit inspection of Queens Hospital.
-The inspection team conducted visual inspections of the mortuary, the contingency body stores and the Pathology Laboratory and interviewed staff involved with licensed activities and reviewed documentation.
+This report describes the establishment's third, routine HTA inspection.
+The inspection team conducted visual inspections of the mortuaries, contingency body stores, EDs, maternity departments, interviewed staff involved with licensed activities and reviewed documentation.

-A traceability audit was conducted on four adult bodies: one admitted from the community, one admitted from the hospital, one with a similar name as another in storage and one in frozen storage.
-These audits included cross-checking records of storage locations and identifiers recorded in the paper mortuary register, against the details on the bodies and their actual fridge and freezer storage locations.
-No discrepancies were identified.
-A traceability audit was also performed on blocks and slides taken during PM examinations and which were being stored.
-This included a review of records held electronically and relevant consent documentation (coronial family wishes forms).
-One minor anomaly was found regarding consent documentation from a coronial post mortem.
+At the RSH, a traceability audit was conducted on four adult bodies that were in the establishment's body storage facility.
+Of the adult bodies, one was a community death, two had a similar name to another body in storage (one of which was located in the contingency storage unit) and one was in frozen storage.
+Audits included cross-checking records of storage locations and identifiers recorded in the paper mortuary register and electronic records against the details on the bodies and their actual fridge or freezer storage locations.
+One anomaly was found on the body from the community: the wrist identification tag displayed one identifier only (see shortfall against standard T1(c)).
+A traceability audit was also performed on tissue removed and retained following two PM examinations.
+This included a review of records relating to the tissue held electronically and relevant consent documentation (coronial family wishes forms).
+No anomalies were found.